 If you have committed adultery during your marriage, you are not allowed to receive alimony according to South Carolina state law.
 However, any of the other at-fault charges do not disqualify you from alimony.
 A judge can also order that you pay rehabilitative alimony, which is seen as temporary assistance.

 Judges might order this type of alimony if you were in a shorter marriage, your spouse didn’t work, or your spouse can become gainfully employed with some schooling or vocational training.
-Alimony can be confusing, it’s important to have an expert that can answer all of your questions.
+Alimony can be confusing, it’s important to have an experienced attorney that can answer all of your questions.

 Who will determine child custody?